Jananiyar Hanim: Life

 Isma'il and her mother-in-law Hoshiyar Qadin launched a propaganda campaign in Istanbul.
 In February 1863, Pertevniyal Sultan arranged for Isma'il to meet her son Sultan Abdulaziz in private in her palace.
 In summer of 1864, Hoshiyar traveled to Istanbul, to help her son.
 She arrived with proposed new heir in question, her grandson Tewfik Pasha, lots of money, and diplomacy.
 In spring of 1866, they launched the greatest attack, in which the good offices of Pertevniyal may have been involved.
 In fact it was Jananiyar who conducted delicate negotiations with consummate ability at Istanbul, and who in gaining her husband's cause, thus ensured the throne to Tewfik.

 In 1869, she met with the Princess of Wales Alexandra of Denmark, when the latter visited Istanbul with her husband Prince of Wales Edward (future Edward VII).
 In 1874, her daughter Zainab married Ibrahim Fahmi Pasha, son of Ahmad Rifaat Pasha.
 The princess, however, died before the marriage was consummated.
 After which, Ibrahim Fahmi married Princess Nimatullah Hanim, Isma'il's youngest daughter by the concubine Neshedil Qadin in 1890.

-Jananiyar was widowed at Isma'il's death in 1895.
+She was widowed at Isma'il's death in 1895.
+In 1897, she took an active part in the Greco-Turkish War by contributing to the donation collection efforts in Egypt.